sheki/parse-blog/content/note/books.md

 * The Art of Insight in Science and Engineering: Mastering Complexity (The MIT Press)
 * City we became
 * Goodbye Things: The New Japanese Minimalism
+* These Truths — Jill Lepore
+* A moveable feast — Hemingway
+* “The Shanghai Free Taxi: Journeys with the Hustlers and Rebels of the New China,

 # Fiction